Criminal Justice (Indian TV series): Plot

-Aditya gets caught in the police station itself when the neighbour who will be giving his statement happens to identify him as the murderer, the police inspector 'Raghu Salian’ (Pankaj Saraswat) and the others search him and they find the murder weapon (they at least assume it to be) with him.
-While interrogating, Madhav Mishra (Pankaj Tripathi) a street-smart advocate happens to mistake Aditya's case to be a drunk and driving case and tells Raghu Salian that he is Aditya's lawyer, he then realises that he will be handling a murder case and that's how his life changes.
+Aditya gets caught in the police station itself when the neighbour who goes to there to give his statement identifies him as the man he saw running out of the apartment.
+The police inspector 'Raghu Salian’ and the others search him and they find the murder weapon (they at least assume it to be) with him.
+While interrogating, Madhav Mishra a street-smart advocate happens to mistake Aditya's case to be case and tells Raghu Salian that he is Aditya's lawyer, he then realises that he will be handling a murder case and that's how his life changes.
 Madhav Mishra informs Aditya's parents about the crime and that Aditya has been accused of murdering and raping Sanaya Rath.
 Aditya is produced before the magistrate within 24 hours and he pleads not guilty, however, his request for bail is rejected by the Magistrate.
 Because of which he will be placed in Police custody for 14 days.
 Aditya agrees to do a narco test, and a selected portion of it is shown online.
 People start shaming the taxi services company where Aditya will be working.
-Aditya's brother-in-law (Gaurav Dwiwedi) soon starts getting harassed by recovery agents due to non-payment of loan.
-Aditya's sister (Rucha Inamdar) loses her job and the entire family becomes a victim of ridicule by the society.
+Aditya's brother-in-law soon starts getting harassed by recovery agents due to non-payment of loan.
+Aditya's sister loses her job and the entire family becomes a victim of ridicule by the society.
 Raghu Salian is hell bent on proving that Aditya is the murderer.
-Mandira Mathur (Mita Vashisht), a Supreme Court advocate soon starts looking after Aditya's case, she starts representing Aditya and becomes the defence lawyer and Advocate Bhandarkar (Ninad Kamat) becomes the public prosecutor.
+Mandira Mathur, a Supreme Court advocate soon starts looking after Aditya's case, she starts representing Aditya and becomes the defence lawyer and Advocate Bhandarkar becomes the public prosecutor.
 She has a knack with her usage of words, she helps drop Aditya's charge on rape by proving that it was consensual, but however fails to get him an acquittal.
 Aditya is asked to sign a plea bargaining agreement (where if you plead guilty your sentence will be reduced), as all the evidences point towards him.
-Mandira Mathur drops the case and Nikhat (Anupriya Goenka), her assistant starts representing Aditya as she asks Aditya to listen to what his heart says, because of which Aditya pleads not guilty.
+Mandira Mathur drops the case and Nikhat, her assistant starts representing Aditya as she asks Aditya to listen to what his heart says, because of which Aditya pleads not guilty.